-- 1. Promote sustainable economic growth in all areas of the region. - 2.
-Encourage development within principal transportation corridors, the Central Business District, activity centers, and town centers. - 3.
-Increase opportunities for mixed use development, transit-oriented development, infill and redevelopment. - 4.
+- 1. Provide sustainable economic growth in all areas of the region. - 2.
+Encourage new homes and jobs within existing developed areas of the region, focusing on principal transportation corridors, the Central Business District, activity centers, and town centers. - 3.
+Increase opportunities for mixed use development, transit-oriented development, infill, and redevelopment. - 4.
 At strategic regional locations, plan and retail industrial and freight land uses. - 5.
 Design transportation infrastructure to protect the context of adjoining development and provide a sense of place appropriate for our communities. - 6.
 Promote the reclamation of Brownfield development sites. - 7.
-Protect the character and integrity of existing neighborhoods, while also meeting the needs of communities. - 8.
+Protect the character and integrity of existing neighborhoods, while also meeting the needs of communities to grow. - 8.
 Encourage a variety of homes styles, densities, and price ranges in locations that are accessible to jobs and services to ensure housing for individuals and families of all incomes and age groups. - 9.
-Promote new communities that feature greenspace and neighborhood parks, pedestrian scale, support transportation options and provide an appropriate mix of uses and housing types. - 10.
-Promote sustainable and energy-efficient development. - 11.
-Protect environmentally-senstive areas including wetlands, floodplains, small water supply watersheds, rivers, and corridors. - 12.
-Increase the amount, quality, connectivity, and accessibility of greenspace. - 13.
-Provide strategies to preserve and enhance historic resouces. - 14.
-Through regional infrastructure planning, discourage growth in undeveloped areas. - 15.
+Promote new communities that feature greenspace and neighborhood parks, pedestrian scale, support transportation options, and provide an appropriate mix of uses and housing types. - 10.
+Promote sustainable and energy efficient development. - 11.
+Protect environmentally-sensitive areas including wetlands, floodplains, small water supply watersheds, rivers and stream corridors. - 12.
+Increase the amount, quality, and connectivity, and accessibility of greenspace. - 13.
+Provide strategies to preserve and enhance historic resources - 14.
+Through regional infrastructure planning, limit growth in undeveloped areas of the region - 15.
 Assist local governments to adopt growth management strategies that make more efficient use of existing infrastructure. - 16.
 Inform and involve the public in planning at regional, local, and neighborhood levels. - 17.
-Coordinate local policies and regulations to support Regional Policies. - 18.
+Coordinate local policies and regulations to support Regional Policies - 18.
 Encourage the development of state and regional growth management policy.